Bulging disc symptoms and treatment options

-Intervertebral discs are made up of approximately 90 percent water.
-During the aging process, this water begins to dissipate, leaving the disc shorter than it was before and causing extra strain to be placed on the exterior of the disc.
-This is called degenerative disc disease .
-At times, degenerative disc disease can result in bulging discs.
 A bulging disc occurs when the outer layer of the disc is forced out of its normal boundary and pushes into the spinal canal.
 Not all bulging discs are symptomatic, but at times the disc material can press up against a nerve root and cause chronic pain, tingling or numbness.
 Read the following article to learn about the symptoms and treatment options available for a bulging disc.

 Symptoms associated with a bulging disc

-- Some patients experience severe pain at the location of the nerve impingement or compression.
+- Severe pain at the location of the nerve compression

-- Another common symptom includes radiating pain down the legs or arms, dependent on the location of the bulging disc.
+- Radiating pain down the arms or legs, dependent on the location of the bulging disc

 Treatment for a bulging disc